 Man charged after trying to flee Walmart with $1,061 in merchandise

-Police charged a Leavittsburg man with theft, abusing harmful intoxicants and possession of drug paraphernalia after he purportedly fled a township department store Wednesday evening.
+A Leavittsburg man is charged with theft, abusing harmful intoxicants and possession of drug paraphernalia after fleeing a department store on Wednesday evening.

-Police said Pence then ran to a parked vehicle without the products, entered the passenger-side door and Marie Armour, 38, of Newton Falls, drove them off the property.
+Randy Pence, 34, of Leavittsburg, attempted to leave Walmart property, 6001 Mahoning Ave., with a shopping cart containing unpaid merchandise valued at $1,061.23, when he was stopped by an employee at the exit, the report said.
+Police said Pence then ran to a parked vehicle without the products, entered the passenger side door and Marie Armour, 38, of Newton Falls, drove them off the property.

 The report said Armour yelled, "I had nothing to do with this" to the employee as Pence left the store.

 Products found in the shopping cart were a chainsaw, two vacuums cleaners, solar lights, dog food, a trail camera, Federal Premium brand firearm ammunition, a fish tank, BB guns and CO2 cartridges, the report said.

 Police said they stopped Armour and Pence on state Route 11.

 Pence was searched, and when police advised he would be incarcerated he said he was having a panic attack, the report said.
 Police said they ordered an ambulance, which determined Pence to have high blood pressure.